 How Do You Add Money to Your Green Dot Card?

-Green Dot is a pre-paid debit card, so you need to add money to the card in order to use it.
-Green Dot’s website lists some ways you can reload money onto your Green Dot card:
+Since the Green Dot card is prepaid, you’ll need to add money to the card in order to use it.
+You can reload money onto your Green Dot card using one of the following methods:

 How Much Money Can You Have on Your Green Dot Card?